 This last sentence, what a lovely play on sense, senses, sensation.
 And I love this whole formulation, for it exposes how it is entirely the observer's idea that an input goes into the organism and results in a representation.
-Clearly there is something going on between from the organism's point of view such that it can operate with increasing viability and yet can be described in a manner consistent both with it and us as observers?
-Put more simply, what alternative model is there, to the metaphor of 1-to-1 mapping?
+Clearly there is something going on between what the observer calls the environment and the organism.
+But what is it that is happening from the organism's point of view such that it can operate with increasing viability and yet can be described in a manner consistent both with it and us as observers?
+Put more simply, what alternative model is there, to the metaphor of I-to-I mapping?